cybersec-soc-rgu/cybersec-soc-rgu.github.io/README.md

 ## Research Areas and Recent Publications

-Our research areas overlap with cybersecurity and artificial intelligance.
+### Our research areas overlap with cybersecurity and artificial intelligance.

+##### **Currently, we are accepting PhD students to carry out research projects on cybersecurity.
+If you have a Bachelor's degree in Computer Science related field (UK equivalent 1st or 2nd upper) and a strong interest in any of the below areas, do not hesitate to contact us.

 ### IoT Security :